SWIFTSIM/SWIFT/doc/RTD/source/InitialConditions/index.rst

   within [0, L)^3 where L is the side-length of the simulation volume.
 In the case of cosmological simulations, these are the co-moving positions.
 + ``Velocities``, an array of shape (N, 3) that is the cartesian velocities of the particles.
-When running cosmological simulations, these are the peculiar velocities.
+When running cosmological simulations, these are the **peculiar velocities**.
 Note that this is different from GADGET which uses peculiar velocities divided by ``sqrt(a)`` (see below for a fix).
 + ``ParticleIDs``, an array of length N that are unique identifying numbers for each particle.
 Note that these have to be unique to a particle, and cannot be